pain in the chest

 Breast cysts can cause discomfort or pain.
 However, small cysts are often painless and are only discovered during a routine check-up.
 If you experience pain or other changes in your breasts, you should see your doctor immediately.

-The severity of symptoms of the cyst is in proportion to its size – the larger the cyst is, the more discomfort it delivers to the patient.
-Small cysts do not bother a woman, but almost always are detected during preventive examination.
-Large cysts can cause dragging sensations, pain and a burning sensation.
+The severity of symptoms is proportional to the size of the formation — the larger the cyst in the breast, the more discomfort it causes the patient.
+Small cysts do not bother a woman and are almost always diagnosed during preventive examinations.
+Larger ones may cause pulling sensations, pain, and burning.
+When very large, the shape of the breast may change, and the skin may acquire a bluish tint.

-A woman can recognize the cyst by herself during preventive self-examination and palpation of the breast.
-The cyst is felt as painful when pressed, a stationary seal with clearly defined boundaries.
+A woman may recognize the presence of formations herself — during preventive self-examination and palpation of the breasts.
+A cyst in the mammary glands is felt as an immobile lump with clearly defined borders, painful when pressed.

 pain in the chest